 Business Inventories were essentially unchanged in September (+3.7% y/y).
 Business sales fell 0.2% (+0.5% y/y).
 The inventory-to-sales ratio rose from 1.36 in September 2018 to 1.40 in September 2019.
 That likely reflects stockpiling ahead of tariff increases (most of the increase was in manufacturing and wholesale trade).

-The Index of Small Business Optimism slipped to 101.2 in January, vs. 104.4 in December (it had reached a record high of 108.8 in August).
-The general business outlook softened further.
-Sales expectations edged lower.
-Hiring plans remained strong (although slower than in recent months).
+The Index of Small Business Optimism edged up to 102.4 in October, vs. 101.8 in September and 103.1 in August (the index peaked at 108.8 in August 2018).
+The general business outlook edged up.
+The earnings trend weakened.
+Hiring plans were moderate.
 Capital spending plans remained moderately strong.